syncfusion-content/blazor-docs/blazor/datagrid/global-local.md

 ### Blazor Server Side

-In the following examples, demonstrate how to enable **Localization** for DataGrid in server side Blazor samples.
+The following examples demonstrate how to enable **Localization** for DataGrid in server side Blazor samples.

 * Open the **Startup.cs** file and add the below configuration in the **ConfigureServices** function as follows.